University Research Council

 The members of the URC include representation from the four divisions, as well as faculty, academic staff, and classified staff.
 URC members are expected to represent the interests of the university community at large.

-- Steve Ackerman – Associate Vice Chancellor for Research in the Physical Sciences (ex officio, non-voting)
+- Steve Ackerman – Interim Vice Chancellor for Research and Graduate Education (Chair, ex officio, non-voting)

 - Paul Ahlquist — Departments of Oncology & Plant Pathology, Institute for Molecular Virology